zohreh-aaa/DNN-old/README.md

 __1- RQ1: To what extent are the selected diversity metrics measuring actual diversity in input sets?_

-Our objective is to evaluate the reliability of the selected diversity metrics for measuring the real diversity of an image input set in terms of its features, in a controlled manner.
+*To directly evaluate the capability of the selected metrics to actually measure diversity in input sets, we study how diversity scores change while varying, in a controlled manner, the number of image classes covered by the input sets.*

 <img width="929" alt="Diversity" src="https://user-images.githubusercontent.com/58783738/146585778-6dd7c17c-c8f8-4c6c-bda3-316e20e871b9.png">